robotology/peripersonal-space/README.md

 ## Overall Idea

-The basic principle concerns the use of the tactile system is used in order to build a representation of space immediately surrounding the body - i.e. peripersonal space.
+The basic principle concerns the use of the tactile system in order to build a representation of space immediately surrounding the body - i.e. peripersonal space.
 In particular, the iCub skin acts as a reinforcement for the visual system, with the goal of enhancing the perception of the surrounding world.
 By exploiting a temporal and spatial congruence between a purely visual event (e.g. an object approaching the robot's body) and a purely tactile event (e.g. the same object eventually touching a skin part), a representation is learned that allows the robot to autonomously establish a margin of safety around its body through interaction with the environment - extending its cutaneous tactile space into the space surrounding it.

-We considered a scenario where external objects were approaching individual skin parts.
-A volume was chosen to demarcate a theoretical visual "receptive field" around every taxel.
-Learning then proceeded in a distributed, event-driven manner - every taxel stored and continuously updated a record of the count of positive (resulting in contact) and negative examples it has encountered.
+We consider a scenario where external objects are approaching individual skin parts.
+A volume is chosen to demarcate a theoretical visual "receptive field" around every taxel.
+Learning then proceeds in a distributed, event-driven manner - every taxel stores and continuously updates a record of the count of positive (resulting in contact) and negative examples it has encountered.

 ## Video

+A video of the capabilities of the software is available here:

 ## Repository Structure

 ### PeriPersonal Space Library

+The library is located under the `lib` directory.

 ### Modules